 Title to property is now registered in the Land Register of Scotland.

-Once title is registered the purchaser receives a Land Certificate, which is a title guaranteed by the State.
+Once title is registered the purchaser receives a title sheet, which is a title guaranteed by the State.
 As part of the process the boundaries of the property as defined by the current title deeds are compared with the Ordnance Survey map.
 If there are no discrepancies between the two, and there are no other problems with the seller’s title the registration should proceed without difficulty.
 However, if there are discrepancies this may cause problems with the registration of the title.

 Your title and survivorship clauses